 I want to scream.
-Opening my eyes and seeing his face, the stretched smile of white skin, will make this a reality rather than a twisty, sweaty nightmare that I can wake up from tofind Sherlock playing the violin in the corner and turning to me, are you alright?
+Opening my eyes to his face - the stretched smile of white skin that is his grin - will confirm that this is reality rather than a twisty, sweaty nightmare I can wake up from, to find Sherlock playing the violin in the corner and turning to me, are you alright?

 My heart beats; my fists tense behind me; I open my eyes.

 Moriarty is grinning wildly.

 A/N: Sorry it's so short!
 This just seemed like an appropriate break.
 Hope you enjoyed.